Doorstep lenders and credit unions may both let you borrow money, but you need to become a member of a credit union first.

-As Credit Unions are local companies, they’re all different.
-Some require you to pay off over a longer term than doorstep loans, which isn’t convenient for everyone.
-Naturally, no one comes to your house to collect repayments, and you won’t necessarily get your loan in cash.
-Repayments to Credit Unions can be made by direct debit, through wages at work (if your employer has links to Credit Unions) or by using paypoint cards.
+As credit unions are local companies, they’re all different.
+Some require you to repay over a longer term than doorstep loans; it’s unlikely someone will come to your house to collect repayments, and you won’t necessarily get your loan in cash.

-A Credit Union is typically where members who share something in common, such as living in the same area or working in the same industry, pool their savings together.
-From there, they allow other people who share that common bond (i.e. living in the same area) to borrow out of that pool of money.
+A credit union is typically a community organisation where members share something in common, such as living in the same area or working in the same industry.
+Together, members pool their savings and allow other members who share that common bond to borrow out of that pool of money.

-Although they’re more open to lending to people who can’t get loans from mainstream lenders, not everyone is eligible to join a Credit Union.
-Some may require you to have savings with them already before they’ll allow you to borrow from them.
+Although they may be open to lending to people who can’t get loans from mainstream lenders, not everyone is eligible to join a credit union.
+Some may require you to have savings with them already before they’ll allow you to borrow money.